Islamic music: Southeast Asia

 The music of South East Asia's Muslim-majority regions is more closely related to the musical genres of South East and East Asia.
-Gong chime ensembles such as Gamelan and Kulintang existed in the region before the arrival of Islam, and musical theory and method owe more to heavy Chinese influence, as well as Hindu–Buddhist principles, than to Arabic musical philosophy.
+Gong chime ensembles such as Gamelan and Kulintang existed in the region before the arrival of Islam, and musical theory and method owe more to Chinese influence, as well as Hindu–Buddhist principles, than to Arabic musical philosophy.
 Variations of one of two main scales prevail in the region among different ensembles: slendro and pelog (both of which originated in Java).

 In Java, use of the gamelan for Islamic devotional music was encouraged by the Muslim saint Sunan Kalijogo.

 Types of Muslim devotional recitation and music

 Nasheed

 Nasheeds are moral, religious recitations recited in various melodies by some Muslims of today without any musical instruments.
 However, some nasheed groups use percussion instruments, such as the daff.
 Singing moral songs of this type without instrumentation is considered permissible (halal) by many Muslims.

 Sufi worship services are often called dhikr or zikr.
 See that article for further elaboration.

 The dhikr of South Asian Muslims is "quietist".
 The Sufi services best known in the West are the chanting and rhythmic dancing of the whirling dervishes or Mevlevi Sufis of Turkey.

 However, Sufis may also perform devotional songs in public, for the enjoyment and edification of listeners.
 The mood is religious, but the gathering is not a worship service.

 In Turkey, once the seat of the Ottoman Empire and the Caliphate, concerts of sacred song are called "Mehfil-e-Sama' " (or "gathering of Sama'").
 Song forms include ilahi and nefe.

 In South Asia, especially Bangladesh, Pakistan and India, a widely known style of Sufi music is qawwali.
 A traditional qawwali programme would include: